Ryzen 9 5980HX vs Xeon W-1370P

 So, is Xeon W-1370P better than Ryzen 9 5980HX?

-Not in a simple one-size-fits-all way.
-Xeon W-1370P makes more sense for workstation-style multi-core throughput, while Ryzen 9 5980HX is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon W-1370P makes more sense for workstation-style multi-core throughput, while Ryzen 9 5980HX is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon W-1370P is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon W-1370P is the stronger fit.
 You are getting 1.7% better PassMark, backed by 8 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon W-1370P is the smarter buy today.
-Xeon W-1370P is at an unclear MSRP at $323 MSRP versus unclear MSRP, and it gives you 1.7% better PassMark.
-The trade-off is that Ryzen 9 5980HX is still the better pure gaming CPU with a 6.0% average FPS lead across 50 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (73.4 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Xeon W-1370P is the better buy right now.
+Xeon W-1370P comes in at an unclear MSRP at $323 MSRP versus unclear MSRP, and it still gives you 1.7% better PassMark.
+The compromise is that Ryzen 9 5980HX is still the better pure gaming CPU with a 6.0% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (73.4 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?